What Does the Brain Do?

 - The thalamus carries messages from the sensory organs like the eyes, ears, nose, and fingers to the cortex.

-- The hypothalamus controls the pulse, thirst, appetite, sleep patterns, and other processes in our bodies that happen automatically.
+- The hypothalamus controls your pulse, thirst, appetite, sleep patterns, and other processes in your body that happen automatically.

 The midbrain, underneath the middle of the forebrain, acts as a master coordinator for all the messages going in and out of the brain to the spinal cord.